Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us03/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an HRM, I want to register a collaborator with a job, such as designer, estimator, gardener, electrician or bricklayer and fundamental characteristics like name, birthdate, ID number and contact.
+As an HRM, I want to register a collaborator with a job, such as designer, estimator, gardener, electrician or bricklayer and fundamental characteristics like name, tax identification number, birthdate, ID number, contacts and address.
 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**